 Regional economic disparity spurs interesting political dynamics in the redistribution of public resources.
-I investigate effects of regional disparity on redistribution.
+I investigate the effects of regional disparity on redistribution.
 This sub-national politics receives relatively little attention from the field of Political Science.
 Using various measures of regional disparity that are cross-nationally comparable, I explore that regional disparity interacts with political institutions to affect the allocation of government spending.

 Particularly, my research focus is on differing policy outcomes of individual income inequality and geography region-based income inequality.
 One of the policy areas that interests me is education spending, which is at variance across countries over time.
 I look to distinguish policy incentives derived by individual income inequality from those by regional income inequality.
 Using empirical data on general public education spending as well as sectoral educations spending policies, I test this expectation conditional on the institutions of political competition such as federalism and partisan polarization.

 Overall, my research can contribute to a better understanding of how economic inequality derives public spending policies.
 Some of the listed working papers below are in that particular research direction in one way or another.